 Usually this is the time when I check my mail and messages.
 I will quickly check my calendar for things – today and tomorrow, and also update things that I hadn’t added before.

 Home Blessing: After 30 minutes, hubby may have left for work or may be reading the paper.
-The kids and I do Home blessing.
+The kids and I do some Home blessing.

 Self care: After that time, I will go in to take a shower or if someone else wants to take one.
 Kids have worksheets and workbooks to do at this time.